april-org/april-ann/README.md

 Packages
 --------

-April-ANN is compiled following a package system.
+APRIL-ANN is compiled following a package system.
 In the directory packages you could find a tree of directory entries.
 Leaves in the tree are directories which contain file "package.lua".
 The "package.lua" defines requirements, dependencies, libraries, and other stuff needed by the corresponding package.